Why do neutrinos with different masses interfere and oscillate? Why are states with different masses but same energy coherent? Overcoming barrier between particle & condensed matter physics: Quantum mechanics missed at particle - condensed matter interface

 \subsection{The $\nu$ absorption by the detector is described by condensed matter physics}

-.
-The Debye-Waller factor common in X-ray diffraction gives the probability that two components of an incident neutrino with a momentum difference $\delta p$ can produce the same final quantum state in the detector. \beq{DW} f_{DW}=e^{- (\delta p)^2 \langle X^2\rangle} \eeq where $\langle X^2\rangle$ denotes the mean square distance of detector nucleon position in the detector from its equilibrium position.
-The transition leaves no trace of the momentum of the initial neutrino.
+The Debye-Waller factor common in X-ray diffraction will be shown below to give the probability that two components of an incident neutrino with a momentum difference $\delta p$ can produce the same final quantum state in the detector. \beq{DW} f_{DW}=e^{- (\delta p)^2 \langle X^2\rangle} \eeq where $\langle X^2\rangle$ denotes the mean square distance of detector nucleon position in the detector from its equilibrium position.
+The transition leaves no trace of the momentum difference between components of the initial neutrino with different masses.

 The physics of neutrino absorption and X-ray diffraction seem to be very different.
 But the physics is the same for energy and momentum transfer when a single neutrino or photon is scattered by a massive object.
 Energy is conserved; momentum is not.
-The interference fringes in X-ray diffraction and neutrino oscillations both arise from the same Heisenberg momentum uncertainty.
-These allow two components of the initial photon or neutrino wave functions with the same energy and different momenta to interfere coherently in producing the observed final state.
+The interference fringes in X-ray diffraction and neutrino oscillations both arise because no recoil momentum can identify the position of the momentum transfer.
+These allow two components of the initial photon or neutrino wave functions with the same energy and different momenta or different paths in configuration space to interfere coherently in producing the observed final state.

 In an experiment where $\nu$ oscillations are observed the size of the detector denoted by a length $L$ must be much smaller than the oscillation wave length. \beq{constraint} \delta p^2\cdot L^2 \ll 1; ~ ~ ~f_{DW}\gg e^{- (\delta p)^2 L^2} \eeq